Survey on online video and television sets conducted for the first time in two years

 How widespread will the practice of watching online videos on TV become?

-While understanding consumers' behaviors, needs, and the communication environment and device penetration within households is clearly crucial for assessing its spread, based on this survey's findings, the influence of how related businesses—such as online video distributors, TV manufacturers, and retailers—engage with consumers is also significant.
+While understanding consumers' behaviors, needs, and home network environments and device adoption is clearly crucial for predicting its spread, the survey results also suggest that the efforts of related businesses—online video distributors, TV manufacturers, and retailers—will have a significant impact.

-While it is unlikely that television usage will change dramatically in the short term, the "advantages of television" – offering a viewing experience entirely distinct from smartphones – are being reevaluated.
-This implies not only the future of online video viewing styles but also the redefinition of the television set's role as a "device for watching broadcast television."
-This trend warrants continuous attention.
+While significant changes in TV usage patterns are unlikely in the short term, the "advantages of TV" – offering a viewing experience distinct from smartphones – are being reevaluated.
+This trend carries implications not only for the future of online video viewing styles but also for redefining the role of TV sets as "devices for watching broadcast television."
+This development warrants continuous monitoring.

-Used online video (any of subscription-based video services, pay-per-view video services, free video services, or sharing-based video services) on a TV set within the past month
+*Series 1 = 1200 samples Used online video (any of subscription-based video services, pay-per-view video services, free video services, or sharing-based video services) on a TV within the past month *Series 2 = 1331 samples Has a TV connected to the internet but does not use online video services

-*Weighted back to match the occurrence rate in the screening survey (nationwide men and women aged 15–59, 22,394 samples) and the sex-age composition ratio of the 2017 Basic Resident Register
+*Occurrence rate from screening survey (nationwide men and women aged 15-59, 22,394 samples), weighted back to match the sex and age composition ratio of the 2017 Basic Resident Register ●Survey Period: September 22-25, 2017 ●Cooperating Institution: Video Research Ltd.